devnull-cz/c-prog-lang/modules/file-API.md

 - `fwrite`/`fread` - for writing/reading binary data (such as structures or raw
   numeric types)

+- `feof`/`ferror` - determine if the last I/O operation hit end of file or error.

 ## Read a file

 `fread`() reads a selected number of items of a given size to memory.
 We can